 Pulsar Timing Arrays

 Pulsars are a class of neutron stars that spin very quickly and have a very strong magnetic field.
 They are still very useful to astronomy.
 As a result of the strong magnetic field, a jet is created and the jets emit radio waves that can be detected with ground based detectors, specifically radio telescopes.
 Pulsars get their name from the very periodic radio waves they emit.
 Therefore, if a specific pulsar or group of pulsars are off by a tiny amount, that signal can indicate that a gravitational wave passed through the pulsars on its way to Earth.
-Since 2017, CCRG has been performing research on Pulsar Timing as a means to detect gravitational waves from the inspiral of supermassive binary black holes.
+Since 2017, CCRG has been performing research on pulsar timing as a means to detect gravitational waves from the inspiral of supermassive binary black holes.
 Those may arise as after the collision of galaxies in the Universe.
-Professor Lousto is a member of NANOGrav (and has been working with the Argentine Institute of Radioastronomy (IAR) to upgrade their facilities (two 30 meters antennas) to observe millisecond pulsars.
-Currently the pulsar J0437-4715 is monitored daily and its data is reduced and analyzed by researchers at IAR.
-Additional research in this area involves following pulsars for glitches, observation of magnetars, Fast radio burst, and transient phenomena in the southern hemisphere.
+Professor Lousto is a member of NANOGrav (and has been working with the Argentine Institute of Radioastronomy (IAR) to upgrade their facilities (two 30 meter antennas) to observe millisecond pulsars.
+Previously, the pulsar J0437-4715 was the primary focus.
+J0437-4715 is monitored daily and its data is reduced and analyzed by researchers at IAR.
+Currently, focus has shifted to J0835-4510, or Vela's pulsar.
+The pulsar experiences events known as glitches.
+Using machine learning, the pulses that emanate from this pulsar are analyzed to gain insight to the magnetosphere.
+Additional research in this area involves following pulsars for glitches, observation of magnetars, fast radio burst, and transient phenomena in the southern hemisphere.
 CCRG has a current Memorandum of Collaboration with IAR that involves exchange visits and installation of hardware in Argentina.